viper-adnan/Warez/README.md

 - [rclone-gdrive](https://anonym.to/?https://bytesized-hosting.com/pages/rclone-gdrive) - Wiki page on setting up Google Drive with rclone cache and crypt
 - [rclone](https://anonym.to/?https://rclone.org/) - Rsync for cloud storage.
 - [Zippyshare.sh](https://anonym.to/?https://github.com/myspaghetti/zippyshare) - Allows you to bash script download files from ZippyShare.
+- [folderclone](https://anonym.to/?https://github.com/Spazzlo/folderclone) - A project that allows you copy large folders to Shared Drives.

 **[`^        back to top        ^`](#)**